A futuristic game show where contestants risk their lives all for the thrill of the television audience.

 Plus, all the overly-ridiculous jokes aimed at television are pretty funny.
 They don’t linger on them very long and they’re mainly kept running in a background nature in the film.

 Rewatching it I was surprised at how cheap the film looks today.
-I know it didn’t cost a ton of money, but it never gets creative enough to stretch its budget to make a visually stimulating sci-fi film.
-Or an intellectually one either.
+I know it didn’t cost a ton of money, but it never gets creative enough to stretch its budget to make a visually stimulating sci-fi film or a sharp intellectual one either.

 I’m surprised Hollywood hasn’t tapped this yet for a big-budget remake.
+It seems ripe for it!
 Maybe they just haven’t gotten around to it yet.